-Known as the New World’s answer to the Loire Valley in France, 75% of New Zealand’s total wine production comes from Marlborough, so you know you have come to the right place for wine tasting.
+Known as the New World’s answer to the Loire Valley in France, 75% of New Zealand wine production comes from Marlborough, so you know you have come to the right place for wine tasting.

 And if you are a Sauvignon Blanc fan like me, then you are really in luck, as Sauvignon Blanc accounts for 85% of all Marlborough’s wine output.

-However, with more than 150 wineries to choose from, knowing where to start can be a challenge… so here we narrow it down to five of the best family-friendly wineries in Marlborough, New Zealand.
+However, with more than 150 of the best wineries in New Zealand to choose from here, knowing where to start can be a challenge… so if wine tasting Marlborough is on your itinerary, here we narrow it down to five of the best wineries in Marlborough NZ for families.

 Large picnic tables adorn the lawn of this laidback family-run winery, where you can tuck into a selection of dishes such as Duck Confit, Mussel Chowder, Double Baked Blue Cheese Souffle, or go casual with burgers and pizzas – all paired with fabulous wine of course!

-There is plenty of grass for the kids to run around on, and even a petanque pit to keep them entertained.
+There is plenty of grass for the kids to run around on, and also a petanque pit to keep them entertained.

-Arguably Marlborough’s most famous wine label, Cloudy Bay has helped forge Marlborough’s stellar reputation for its Sauvignon Blanc throughout the world, and it graces the wine lists of restaurants in over 30 countries today.
+Arguably Marlborough’s most famous wine label, Cloudy Bay New Zealand has helped forge Marlborough’s stellar reputation for its Sauvignon Blanc throughout the world, and Cloudy Bay Sauvignon Blanc graces the wine lists of restaurants in over 30 countries today.

 They also have croquet, petanque and various bats and balls for the kids to play with.
 The menu is a simple selection of nibbles and ‘raw’ plates such as freshly shucked oysters, cheeses, salads and snacks – and of course ice-cream for the kids.

-My only issue with Cloudy Bay is that they are one of the only wineries in the area to charge for tastings.
-Considering this is one of the most successful wineries in New Zealand, you would think that parent company LVMH could stump up a few bottles for tastings every day.
+My only issue with Cloudy Bay is that it was the only New Zealand vineyard we visited that charges for tastings.
+Considering this is one of the most successful wineries in New Zealand, you would think that parent company LVMH could stump up a few bottles of their famous New Zealand wine for tastings every day.

-But I guess you can do what you want when your reputation ensures that people will flock through their doors no matter what.
+But I guess you can do what you want when your reputation ensures that people will flock through your doors no matter what.

 Owned by Doctors John and Brigid Forrest, Forrest is a charming little Marlborough winery, set within a beautiful park setting.
 The landscaped gardens include willow trees and a duck pond, with picnic benches and beanbags for relaxing on.